sampottinger/cdibase/README.md

 * Checkout the repository:
 ```
-$ git clone git@github.com:Samnsparky/daxlabbase.git
+$ git clone git@github.com:Samnsparky/cdibase.git
 ```

-* Development requires Python's [virtualenv](http://www.virtualenv.org/en/latest/).
+* [Optional] The development team suggests using Python's [virtualenv](http://www.virtualenv.org/en/latest/).
 If you do not already have that installed, use [pip](http://www.pip-installer.org/en/latest/):
 ```
 $ pip install virtualenv
 ```

-* Create a new virtual environment:
+* [Optional] Create a new virtual environment:
 ```
 $ cd daxlabbase
 $ virtualenv venv
 ```

-* Enter into the virtual environment:
+* [Optional] Enter into the virtual environment:
 ```
 $ source venv/bin/activate
 ```